Where do alpacas come from ?

-They are originally from South America – mainly Peru, Chile and Bolivia – but there are now many alpacas in North America, Australia, New Zealand, South Africa and Europe.
+Alpacas are originally from South America, mainly Peru, Chile and Bolivia.
+But there are now alpacas in North America, Australia, New Zealand, South Africa and Europe.

-Yes, they do, but usually at each other.
+Yes, they do ... but almost always at each other !
 You will soon learn to read the signs.
-It is generally a defensive reaction and most alpacas will avoid spitting if they can
+Spitting is generally a defensive reaction and most alpacas will avoid spitting if they can.

 Do alpacas need a shelter ?

-How often do they need to be sheared?
+How often do alpacas need to be sheared ?

-What’s the difference between an alpaca and a llama ?
+What's the difference between alpacas and llamas ?

-Alpacas are smaller than llamas and they have been bred and kept for their fleeces whilst llamas’ stronger frames make them better suited to carrying loads.
-Apart from size and body shape, they are fairly easy to tell apart - from the front, llamas have banana-shaped ears whilst alpacas’ ears are spear-shaped.
+Alpacas are smaller than llamas and they have been bred and kept for their fine and luxurious fleeces whilst llamas' stronger frames make them more suitable for carrying loads.

 We have no first-hand experience but it is said to be a bit like lamb but much leaner.